You may have heard of the term “free radicals” before but do you know what they are and how they affect your skin?

 Foods that are rich in antioxidants include berries, leafy greens, dark chocolate, nuts, and seeds.

 Although our body has multiple systems that help scavenge for free radicals, the most important micronutrient (vitamin) antioxidants are vitamin E (-tocopherol), vitamin C (ascorbic acid), and B-carotene.

 Because the body cannot produce certain micronutrients, they must be obtained through diet.

 In other words, besides using skin care and sunscreen, think about what you’re eating too.
-Adding snap-packed superfoods such as berries, leafy greens, dark chocolate, nuts, and seeds to your diet can be a great asset in defending your skin’s health!
+Adding superfoods such as berries, leafy greens, dark chocolate, nuts, and seeds to your diet can be a great asset in defending your skin’s health!

-After considering your nutrition choices – don’t forget that wellness with all aspects of life is key in preserving a youthful look.
+After considering your nutrition choices – don’t forget that wellness as with all aspects of life is key in preserving a youthful look.

-These include excessive exposure to UV light, radiation from pollution, and even smoking.
+Free radicals are a result of excessive exposure to UV light, radiation from pollution, and even smoking.

 Free radicals cause damage to the skin in multiple ways, such as breaking down collagen and elastin that leads to wrinkling, fine lines, and skin sagging.
 They can even destroy healthy skin cells which may lead to inflammatory issues such as acne breakouts.